-Next review: September 2025
+Next review: September 2029

 Wagga Wagga Art Gallery was first established in 1975 and is a cultural facility of Wagga Wagga City Council.
-Its programs are also supported by Create NSW, the and other funding bodies.
+Its programs are also supported by Create NSW, and other funding bodies.
 The Gallery's mission is to promote a rich and vibrant culture.

-Wagga Wagga Art Gallery facilitates and promotes a thriving regional arts community through inspired programming, providing opportunities for a diverse range of creative expression, and maintaining cultural heritage in the Gallery's collections.
+Wagga Wagga Art Gallery facilitates and promotes a thriving regional arts community through inspired programming, providing opportunities for a diverse range of creative expression, and maintaining regional cultural heritage in the Gallery's collections.

-The Exhibitions Policy formalises the general principles under which the Gallery's annual schedule of exhibitions and public engagement programs is to be developed and delivered to the wider audiences of the Riverina region.
+The Exhibitions Policy formalises the general principles under which the Gallery's annual schedule of exhibitions and public engagement programs is to be developed and delivered to the wider audiences of the Riverina region and visitors to the City.